SexyParabola/VioletEnergies/README.md

 #RoBoLilly's VioletMod

-This Mod is a comment created mod.
-If you have a idea for the mod and I think its worth While and it's posible with my coding skills, I will add it.
-Just Leave Me a comment or send me a fork of some code that you created.
+This mod is a community created mod.
+If you have a idea for the mod and I think its worth while and it's possible with my coding skills, I will add it.
+Just leave me a comment or send me a fork of some code that you created.

 **Link to Curse Mod Page**
 http://adf.ly/1KTEam